Rudxain/bookmarks/README.md

 # ⭐

 These aren't my actual bookmarks/favorites.
-This list only contains non-redundant items, that is, URLs that I haven't linked anywhere else
+This list only contains URLs that I haven't linked anywhere else

 ## Documentation